Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 68,000 Shares

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of Facebook stock in a transaction dated Wednesday, May 5th.
-The stock was sold at an average price of $317.64, for a total transaction of $21,599,520.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of Facebook stock in a transaction that occurred on Friday, May 7th.
+The shares were sold at an average price of $320.59, for a total value of $21,800,120.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Mark Zuckerberg also recently made the following trade(s):

-Several research analysts have commented on FB shares.
-MKM Partners upped their price objective on shares of Facebook from $340.00 to $380.00 and gave the stock a “buy” rating in a report on Wednesday.
-BMO Capital Markets increased their price objective on shares of Facebook from $375.00 to $420.00 and gave the company an “outperform” rating in a research report on Thursday, April 29th.
-Loop Capital increased their price objective on shares of Facebook from $330.00 to $370.00 and gave the company a “buy” rating in a research report on Tuesday, February 16th.
-Susquehanna Bancshares raised their price target on shares of Facebook from $375.00 to $425.00 and gave the company a “positive” rating in a report on Thursday, April 29th.
-Finally, Moffett Nathanson increased their price objective on shares of Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-five have given a buy rating and one has issued a strong buy rating to the stock.
-Facebook currently has a consensus rating of “Buy” and an average target price of $368.11.
+FB has been the subject of several research analyst reports.
+Susquehanna boosted their price objective on shares of Facebook from $375.00 to $425.00 and gave the stock a “positive” rating in a research report on Thursday, April 29th.
+They noted that the move was a valuation call.
+BMO Capital Markets boosted their price objective on shares of Facebook from $375.00 to $420.00 and gave the stock an “outperform” rating in a research report on Thursday, April 29th.
+Cowen boosted their price objective on shares of Facebook from $350.00 to $360.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 21st.
+Stifel Nicolaus boosted their price objective on shares of Facebook from $340.00 to $350.00 and gave the stock a “buy” rating in a research report on Monday, May 3rd.
+Finally, Wedbush upped their target price on shares of Facebook from $340.00 to $355.00 and gave the company a “neutral” rating in a research report on Wednesday, May 5th.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average target price of $366.87.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Shaker Investments LLC OH raised its holdings in shares of Facebook by 70.3% in the first quarter.
-Shaker Investments LLC OH now owns 11,186 shares of the social networking company’s stock valued at $3,295,000 after acquiring an additional 4,616 shares in the last quarter.
-D Orazio & Associates Inc. raised its holdings in shares of Facebook by 73.4% in the first quarter.
-D Orazio & Associates Inc. now owns 508 shares of the social networking company’s stock valued at $150,000 after acquiring an additional 215 shares in the last quarter.
-Cadence Bank NA raised its holdings in Facebook by 46.2% in the first quarter.
-Cadence Bank NA now owns 5,765 shares of the social networking company’s stock worth $1,698,000 after purchasing an additional 1,821 shares in the last quarter.
-Wade G W & Inc. raised its holdings in Facebook by 16.6% in the first quarter.
-Wade G W & Inc. now owns 26,234 shares of the social networking company’s stock worth $7,727,000 after purchasing an additional 3,743 shares in the last quarter.
-Finally, Interchange Capital Partners LLC raised its holdings in Facebook by 1.1% in the first quarter.
-Interchange Capital Partners LLC now owns 4,036 shares of the social networking company’s stock worth $1,198,000 after purchasing an additional 42 shares in the last quarter.
-Hedge funds and other institutional investors own 64.95% of the company’s stock.
+Several hedge funds have recently modified their holdings of FB.
+Flagship Private Wealth LLC bought a new stake in shares of Facebook in the 4th quarter valued at about $25,000.
+RBA Wealth Management LLC bought a new position in Facebook in the 1st quarter valued at about $25,000.
+DB Wealth Management Group LLC bought a new position in Facebook in the 4th quarter valued at about $27,000.
+Klaas Financial Asset Advisors LLC bought a new position in Facebook in the 4th quarter valued at about $27,000.
+Finally, Litman Gregory Asset Management LLC bought a new position in Facebook in the 4th quarter valued at about $27,000.
+64.95% of the stock is currently owned by institutional investors.

 Facebook Company Profile